Mtoal087/SpaceWebServer/README.md

 ### About this project
 This project is a simple website that allows you to view NASA's photo of the day.
 It also gives you a description about it as well.
 The website/server was built with Go, HTML, and TailwindCSS.
+I have been using Go templates to help me within this process.

 ### How to view the website
 - Install Go